-- Cape Smociguzica is an underwater reef in a form of a mushroom.
-It is decorated with yellow gorgonia.
-Diving depthis from 10m – 55m.
+- Cape Smociguzica is an underwater reef in the form of a mushroom.
+It is decorated with Yellow Gorgonia.
+Diving depth is from 10m – 55m.

-- Cape Kabal is an underwater tunnel with one side at 8m and other at 17m.
-It also features deep wall that is up to 50m deep.
+- Cape Kabal is an underwater tunnel with one side at 8m and the other at 17m.
+It also features a deep wall that is up to 50m deep.

-- Babice Stine, location only 5 minute boat ride from Bol.
+- Babice Stine, location only 5-minute boat ride from Bol.
 It features underwater ruins of a Roman villa (1st century BC) with old mosaic floors.
-It is located at depth of 5–6m.
+It is located at a depth of 5–6m.

-- Cape Tatinja on island of Hvar offers long deep reef, and at the bottom you might still find some pottery and coins from a ship wreck of the boat, (dates between 1805 and 1811) from Austrian-Hungarian Empire, located at a 30m depth
+- Cape Tatinja on the island of Hvar offers a long deep reef, and at the bottom, you might still find some pottery and coins from a shipwreck of the boat (dates between 1805 and 1811) from the Austrian-Hungarian Empire, located at a 30m depth.

 Selected full-day diving excursions